-The preparation phase of the project consisted of the study and analysis of the general situation related to the MDTV area in Albanian and Kosovo.
+The preparation phase of the project consisted of the study and analysis of the general situation related to the MDTV area in Albania and Kosovo.
 Needs and problems related to the field were defined by the partner institutions in both Western Balkan countries.
 Different studies on the specific actual advantages and disadvantages are done and reported.
 An analysis of the existing programs in EU countries is done and this helped in the development and implementation of new ideas related to the MDTV area.
 EU experts and industry representatives have been regularly consulted to obtain reliable results.

 - Analysis on the general MDTV situation

 The existing bachelor MDTV program was opened as a result of a previous TEMPUS project.
 The curriculum was designed some years ago according to the criteria defined.
 However, during its implementation, it has been observed that certain changes need to be done to meet the necessities of the country in this field.
-For this reason, a general review of the existing program and its improvement was of outmost importance.
+For this reason, a general review of the existing program and its improvement was of utmost importance.
 To achieve this, EU consortium members and industry partners were consulted regularly so that improvements are done in the best possible way.
 The first workshop (Learning from EU expertise in MDTV area) of the proposed project was realized in Albania, at the premises of the leading institution to decide on the specific guidelines that should be taken into consideration while revising the curriculum.
 Then, the pre-specified working group of AMU and EPOKA HEIs continued working on their curriculum.
 Most of the course types and syllabi were revised and reconsidered during this phase of the project.
 Depending on the needs specified in the preparation phase was necessary to add some new courses or replace them with other courses of the existent MDTV curriculum.
 The curriculum was carefully and comprehensively studied by especially the representatives of the leading institution and Epoka University members.
-All the decisions made will be supervised, controlled and consulted with the EU members of this project.
+All the decisions made are supervised, controlled and consulted with the EU members of this project.
 Defining the competencies and the learning outcomes of the new revised MDTV curriculum was the next step of this phase.
 Within this WP, the workshop was combined with the first kick-off meeting where the Steering Committee Members (SCM) were selected as well.
 Preliminary reports are prepared for each activity held and for the changes done.
-This work package will be finished when the new curriculum books of curricula for each PC high institution are printed.
+This work package is finished when the new curriculum books of curricula for each PC high institution are printed.

 2.1.1.
 Workshop: Learning from EU expertise in the MDTV area